tiggreen/tik.dev/content/pages/about.md

 draft: false
 ---

 Hi!
-My name is Tigran, and I'm a senior Site Reliability Engineer at [Buffer](https://buffer.com).
+My name is Tigran, and I'm a senior software engineer at [Buffer](https://buffer.com).
 I'm interested in programming, writing, and education.
 I often think that I should have become a writer, but programming and writing have so much in common that I don't regret my choice.
 Both are tools for creation.
 Currently, my professional focus is on software reliability and infrastructure tooling.

 In my free time, I like to play soccer, watch movies, and spend time with friends and family.